carderne/opencities/README.md

 AWS setup: [Raster Vision AWS repo](https://github.com/azavea/raster-vision-aws)

 ## Setup
 Build the Docker image.
-This will create a local Docker image called 'raster-vision-wb-africa' that includes the code within the `benchmark` module, which you will need to run this experiment.
+This will create a local Docker image called 'raster-vision-wb-africa' that includes the code within the `experiment` module, which you will need to run this experiment.
 ```
 ./docker/build
 ```